Biological-Microsystems-Laboratory/micropipette/Plos-one-manuscript/latex/reviewer-comments.md

 2) Where exactly is the printed scale to be glued on?
 Presumably, with “0” being exactly at the end of the non-constricted pipette shaft?
 Again, this could be fixed in a video.
 Related, how should one account for the little bit of air that is in the thin part and inside the pipette tip itself?

-> The scale is taped on with the zero at the position of the plunger when the pipette is in the latched postion.
+> The scale is taped on with the zero at the position of the plunger when the pipette is in the latched position.
 The air already in the pipette is accounted for with this design.
-This is specified in the results section (line XXX) and in the updated video.
+This is specified in the results section and in the updated videos.

 3) I think it would help to display the data from Table 3 graphically.
 The table has too many numbers to be easily parsed.
 Also, perhaps include some histograms of effective volume for a given setting to that one can better appreciate any outliers.
 Alternatively, use boxplots which is probably the better thing to do anyway.

-> Plotting the data.
-I had box plots at one point.
-I'll have to go back to them.
+> Box plots are included in the updated manuscript (figure 4 and figure 5) presenting the systematic error data of table 3 and table 4.

 4) Please fix typos:
 a.
 Line 26, “a everyday” – change to “an”